jakehemmerle/tallstuffnearme/README.md

 // GET request with following JSON payload in body
 {
-    location: DDCoordinate, // decimal degree coordinate, DDCoordinate is in `./src/data.ts`
-    radius: number,  // integer in miles
-    minHeight?: number // integer in feet
-    maxHeight?: number // integer in feet
-    excludedObjects?: ObjectType[],  // enum of objects to ignore in search; ObjectType from @prisma/client }
+    location: DDCoordinate, // decimal degree coordinate, DDCoordinate is in `./src/data.ts` radius?: number,  // integer in miles, default to 10 minHeight?: number // integer in feet, default to 100ft maxHeight?: number // integer in feet, default is null excludedObjects?: ObjectType[],  // enum of objects to ignore in search; ObjectType from @prisma/client }